triton-inference-server/triton_distributed/README.md

 ## Building Triton Distributed

-Triton Distributed development and examples are contqainer based.
+Triton Distributed development and examples are container based.

 You can build the Triton Distributed container using the build scripts in `container/` (or directly with `docker build`).